jcblaisecruz02/nmt-transformer/README.md

 ```

 We can also translate an entire file (say, for producing translations of the test set).
-This assumes that the input test file has already been segmented via SentencePiece.
+This assumes that the input test file has already been tokenized via Moses and segmented via SentencePiece.
 To produce translations this way, the following command may be used:

 ```
 python nmt-transformer/translate.py \